 - Ignore – for the most part, this activity.
 Positive attention will result in a bad dog.

-- Since you will come to expect a “time table” for your puppy’s hyperactivity, be prepared – All of the households needs to be calm without much evident active action or talking.
+- Since you will come to expect a “timetable” for your puppy’s hyperactivity, be prepared – All of the household needs to be calm without much evident active action or talking.

 - Give some time – the puppy needs to vent out its energy.

 - Energy reminds me – Is your puppy well exercised?
 Could he do with a bit more running during the day?

 - Reward a calm puppy – once the puppy is settled, still staying calm, give a small bit of treat.
 Soon the puppy will realize calmness means treat.

 - Later add the word command of something like “settle” or “calm” along with the treat.
 Remember to do this after the dog is calm and not before.

 - Practice – slowly changing your command timing from after to during to just before she gets hyper.